BBSDeadEye/DayZ-BE-Scripts/README.md

 DayZ-BE-Scripts
 ===============

-A Battleye Filter Repository for DayZ
+A DayZ Battleye Filter Repository for DayZ

 How to install